The 6th annual Great Strides for Cystic Fibrosis (CF) walk is taking place on

-Sunday, September 25, 2016 at Vincennes University’s track in hopes
+Sunday, September 24, 2017 rain or shine at Vincennes University’s

-of raising money for CF research and awareness for Cystic Fibrosis.
-Registration
+track in hopes of raising money for research and awareness for Cystic

 Cystic fibrosis is a life-threatening, genetic disease that causes persistent